If you are looking for a non-traditional taco, give my fish tacos a go!

 These fish tacos are both.
 Just like the ones I remember, they combine the soft flavour of the fish with a pleasant crunch from the cabbage.

-My extra special twist is the chilli lime blackberry salsa, using berries picked by my family the day before.
+My extra special twist is the chilli lime blackberry salsa, using wild berries picked by my family the day before.
 The slightly tart salsa brings the rest alive, finishing the whole package off with a wonderful twist.